 A Land Acknowledgement is only a first step, and it marks an ongoing effort by Imagination Stage to make our events and our building a welcoming place to all.
 The Land Acknowledgement invites all to be mindful that colonialism is an ongoing process, one that requires concentrated action to work against.

 What Can I Do?

-If the Land Acknowledgement has inspired you, please visit the websites included above to learn more about the ongoing goals and initiatives of the tribes.
+If the Land Acknowledgement has inspired you, please visit the websites included below to learn more about the ongoing goals and initiatives of the tribes.
 Our Land Acknowledgement isn’t a complete source of information, and it is intended to spark respectful action in the Imagination Stage Community.